orbitalchicken/Roadmap/Postponed.md

 		cinnamon-settings: mdm - The name of the login screen in the main Cinnamon Control Centre is different to the window when you open it (Login Screen in the main Cinnamon Control Centre vs Login Window Preferences).
 The names should be the same for consistency.
 		spices: removing extensions, themes, desklets, applets is only possible using right click (maybe it would be better to have button for that in future relases)
 		spices: If I select the radio box to choose an applet and then I’ll click the button to install it, the applet is installed but it’s not active: maybe a new user expects to have it immediately in the panel after the download… in fact forcing the user to come back in the list of the installed applet to enable the just downloaded applet is not user friendly, in my opinion.
-		spices: When I refresh the Applets cache, the progress windows does not appear correctly, it was just a tiny gray window in the top left corner.
 		keyboard: allow adding duplicate key combination for Cinnamon “Toggle Scale” and “Toggle Expo” (found these, didn’t go through all actions, most of them ok)
 		panels: Under Auto-hide panel consider aligning the two input boxes to each other (+/- milliseconds input buttons) but keep Show Delay and Hide Delay aligned with each other on the left side. mouse/touchpad: an option to change the mouse scroll speed for the middle wheel in Mouse and Touchpad preferences
-		cinnamon-settings-users: add support for nopasswdlogin
 		cinnamon-settings-users: Creating a user without password (stupid but nothing prevents it): impossible for that user to set one himself in Account Details.
 		cinnamon-settings-users: In the “Users and Groups”, when on “Groups” tab, it could be great to have a way to see the members of a selected group and add new members to the group as well.
 Currently, we can only edit the group name…